Deepuverma07/Deepuverma07/README.md

 - 👋 Hi, I’m Deepak (@Deepuverma07)
 - 👀 I’m interested in UX/UI design, web development, and software engineering
-- 🌱 I’m currently learning advanced Java, Swing, DBMS, and working on a PG Life project
+- 🌱 I’m currently learning advanced Java, Swing, DBMS, and working on some projects
 - 💞️ I’m looking to collaborate on creative web and app design projects
 - 📫 How to reach me: DEEPUVERMA6725@GMAIL.COM
 - 😄 Pronouns: He/Him